Lightning Detection That Can Save Lives

 The product is used in numerous applications such as marine recreation including boats, jet skis, marine radar, golf carts, ATVs, motorcycles, sporting event safety, weather stations, full safety, uninterruptible power supplies, wearables and power line conditioners.

-Precision Measurement Technologies, an AMS Technology Center, provides full evaluation kits and technical support for testing and reviewing schematics with design recommendations.
+Precision Measurement Technologies, a ScioSense Technology Center, provides full evaluation kits and technical support for testing and reviewing schematics with design recommendations.
 We assist in debugging software and firmware and other application questions.